|CHAPTER TWO: SITUATIONAL ANALYSIS AND THEMATIC AREAS OF FOCUS

 The Government will:

-6) expedite land adjudication and registration with a view to securing the protection of land owners/users and communities especially in areas ear-marked for major projects.;
+v.
+Expedite land adjudication and registration with a view to securing the protection of land owners/users and communities especially in areas ear-marked for major projects;

-8) Sensitise relevant sections of the public especially women and other marginalised and minority groups on Land laws, including resettlement and compensation frameworks Labour laws and the rights of migrant workers and environmental laws and standards;
+vii.
+Sensitise relevant sections of the public especially women and other marginalised and minority groups on –

 3.3.
 Pillar 3: Access to Remedy

 A) State-based judicial and non-judicial remedies [Pages 19-20]